OasisDEX/oasis-borrow/README.md

 ## Contributing

-Cotributions are welcome.
+Contributions are welcome.
 Feel free to open issues or PR's to improve Oasis Borrow.
 We are always open to suggestions on how best to improve the application to give the optimal user experience.

 Please ensure that the tests pass, typechecks and conforms to the linting rules.
 The most convenient